 View our product sampling guide for furniture that summarizes the requirements for samples to be tested for VOC emissions.

 BIFMA level™ Certification

 BIFMA operates the level™ certification program based on the ANSI/BIFMA e3, Furniture Sustainability Standard.
 Manufacturers can earn valuable product related points by testing their products for VOC emissions by M7.1 and demonstrating compliance to e3 Sections 7.6.1, 7.6.2 and 7.6.3.
 BIFMA authorizes third-party certifiers (TPCs) for level™.
 Berkeley Analytical provides testing services for manufacturers seeking level™ certification with the SCS Global Services TPC program.

 The California Air Resources Board (CARB) composite wood ATCM establishes mandatory formaldehyde emission limits and labeling requirements for composite wood products sold, supplied, or used in California.
-The regulation applies to furniture goods containing hardwood plywood, particleboard, and medium density fiberboard.
+The U.S. EPA TSCA Title VI regulation extends the same formaldehyde emission limits to the entire U.S. market.
+These regulations apply to furniture goods containing hardwood plywood, particleboard, and medium density fiberboard.
 Every member of the supply chain is legally accountable.

-BkA assists furniture manufacturers, importers, distributors, and retailers with concerns about compliance with the CARB ATCM Phase 2 limits for formaldehyde emissions.
+BkA assists furniture manufacturers, importers, distributors, and retailers with concerns about compliance with the CARB ATCM Phase 2 and U.S. EPA TSCA Title VI limits for formaldehyde emissions.
 Guidance for creating cost-effective quality control testing programs is provided.
 Chamber tests are conducted using the CARB-designated secondary method, ASTM D6007.
 Finished goods are deconstructed using the CARB SOP to evaluate compliance of core materials.